xavierjialei/xi-portfolio/README.md

 # xi-portfolio
-This is the portfolio for the class "Telling Stories with Data".
+This is the portfolio that includes all the assignments and the final project for the class "Telling Stories with Data" at CMU.

 # About Me